-This Amendment No. 1 (this "Amendment") on Form 10-K/A is being filed with respect to Genworth Financial, Inc.'s Annual Report on Form 10-K for the fiscal year ended December 31, 2017 filed with the Securities and Exchange Commission (the "SEC") on February 28, 2018 (the "Form 10-K").
+This Amendment No. 1 (this "Amendment") on Form10-K/A is being filed with respect to Genworth Financial, Inc.'s Annual Report on Form10-K for the fiscal year ended December 31, 2018 filed with the Securities and Exchange Commission (the "SEC") on February 27, 2019 (the "Form 10-K").
 This Amendment updates Part III to contain certain additional information required therein.

-Except for the changes to Part III and the filing of related certifications added to the list of Exhibits in Part IV, this Amendment makes no changes to the Form 10-K. This Amendment does not reflect events occurring after the filing of the Form 10-K or modify disclosures affected by subsequent events.
+Except for the changes to Part III and the filing of related certifications added to the list of Exhibits in Part IV, this Amendment makes no changes to the Form 10-K. This Amendment does not reflect events occurring after the filing of the Form10-K or modify disclosures affected by subsequent events.

-Genworth stated in its 2017 Proxy Statement, filed with the SEC on November 3, 2017, that it expected to hold its 2018 Annual Meeting of Stockholders (the "2018 Annual Meeting") on or about May 17, 2018.
-Due to the fact that Genworth and China Oceanwide Holdings Group Co., Ltd. are still working to satisfy the closing conditions under the Agreement and Plan of Merger, dated October 21, 2016, as soon as possible, Genworth does not plan to hold the 2018 Annual Meeting in May 2018.
-In the event Genworth is required to hold the 2018 Annual Meeting it a 2018, a press release will be issued, with sufficient notice to stockholders, announcing: (i) the date, time and location of the 2018 Annual Meeting; (ii) the new deadline for receipt of stockholder proposals submitted under Rule 14a-8 of the Securities Exchange Act of 1934 (the "Exchange Act") for inclusion in Genworth's proxy materials for the 2018 Annual Meeting; and (iii) the new deadline for written notice of director nominations and other business proposals that stockholders intend to be presented at the 2018 Annual meeting outside of Rule14a-8 of the Exchange Act.
+Genworth stated in its 2018 Proxy Statement, filed with the SEC on November 1, 2018, that it expects to hold its 2019 Annual Meeting of Stockholders (the "2019 Annual Meeting") on or about July 18, 2019.
+Due to the fact that Genworth and China Oceanwide Holdings Group Co., Ltd. are still working to satisfy the closing conditions under the Agreement and Plan of Merger, dated October 21, 2016, the Board of Directors has decided to defer the 2019 Annual Meeting to a later date.
+In the event Genworth holds a 2019 Annual Meeting, a press release will be issued, with sufficient notice to stockholders, announcing: (i) the date, time and location of the 2019 Annual Meeting; (ii) the new deadline for receipt of stockholder proposals submitted under Rule 14a-8 of the Securities Exchange Act of 1934 (the "Exchange Act") for inclusion in Genworth's proxy materials for the 2019 Annual Meeting; (ii) the new deadline for written notice of director nominations and other business proposals that stockholders intend to be presented at the 2019 Annual meeting outside of Rule14a-8 of the Exchange Act.